-Explore how sensory processing affects children's ability to pay attention and feel grounded.
+Explora it a seasety problem gaffects children's ability to pay attention in feel grounded.
 Participants will discover the categories of sensory processing and understand how therapy can include fun activities to improve focus and attention.

-13 Experiences of OTs During the COVID-19 Pandemic (1.5 PDUs)
+13 Acute Care Occupational Therapy Considerations for COVID-19 (1.5 PDUs)